GanapathikumarS/EIE-CGPA-CALCULATOR/README.md

 # EIE-CGPA-CALCULATOR
-It helps my collegues to calculate cgpa easily
+Motive to help my collegues to calculate gpa easily
 | With active 200 Users